 Both main campuses are located close to a number of amenities.
 At High Wycombe the Students Union has a bar and live music venue and off-campus there are two cinemas, a theatre, bowling alley, plus plenty of bars and restaurants.
 Uxbridge has two shopping centres, a theatre, and is situated just five minutes' walk from the underground where you can connect to the capital.
-The Students’ Union organises a free shuttle bus between the Uxbridge and High Wycombe campuses that runs throughout the year.
+The Students’ Union organises a free shuttle bus between the Uxbridge and High Wycombe campuses.

-Don’t miss out on all the activities and events on offer, starting with Freshers’ Fortnight, many of which are free as part of the exclusive to Bucks ‘Big Deal’ package.
+Don’t miss out on all the activities and events on offer, starting with Freshers’ Fortnight.
 There are lots of sporting, special interest and academic clubs to join, plus activities such as quizzes, comedy nights, volunteer events and live concerts to attend.